What is Network Topology?

 Bus Topology

-In bus network topology, all computers and network devices are connected to a single cable called bus.
+In bus network topology, all computers and network devices are connected to a single cable called a Bus.
 The bus cable acts as the shared communication medium for all the devices in the network.
+When a device wants to transmit data, it sends the data on the bus cable.
+All other devices receive and check whether they are the intended recipients.

+The intended recipient accepts the data while others discard it.
 Bus topology is inexpensive, easy to implement, and adds devices easily.
 However, it can be difficult to troubleshoot and isolate faults.
 Also, if the main bus cable fails, the entire network fails.

 Ring Topology

-In ring network topology, all nodes are connected to form a circle.
+In-ring network topology, all nodes are connected to form a circle.
 Each node is connected to the next node through a point-to-point link.

 Data travels circularly from one node to the next until it reaches the intended recipient.
 Nodes can transmit data only after receiving a token, a special kind of data packet.